 But, the day doesn’t start the moment you stand on the stage – there is still a last mile to go.
 And some of my last-minute routines are specifically intended to help me to cope with my flurry.

 So I get up really early.
 This year my talk was at 1:40pm, and I got up around 5:45am (jet lag might have played a role too).
-I start a very deliberate routine then: I do a quick (<10 mins) but intense workout, pick my clothes, get a shave, brush and floss my teeth, shower, and do my hair.
+I start a very deliberate routine then: I do a quick (less than 10 minutes) but intense workout, pick my clothes, get a shave, brush and floss my teeth, shower, and do my hair.

 I never skip the conference opening but I did skip the keynotes and hung around the green room until my talk.
 The closer my talk comes, the more I isolate myself (headphones + music all day, basically), the less caffeine I consume (less jitters), and the less I drink in general (a full bladder is not great when on stage).